 If you want to add inputs to your computer without an external switcher, you need to get a capture card.
 Essentially, capture cards act as a passthrough device between your camera and the PC.
 They come in internal and external varieties and they allow you to record and stream video from multiple sources.
 It is essential for any gaming streamer who wants to record their streams and upload the video later.

 Once you have your inputs setup, you’ll also need a way to switch between the different sources as well as encode, stream, and add titles and graphics.
 There’s a lot of software out there that can help with this.
 The one you decide to use will really depend on what computer platform you have, your budget, and the specific features you need.
 A few software out there include OBS, XSplit, and Wirecast.

 One of the major benefits of using OBS is it’s free and it works on Windows, Mac, and Linux.
 However, it might not be the best software to use if you’re just starting out.
 There’s a lot of customizability, which can be both a blessing and a curse.
 It can be difficult for beginners.
 It also doesn’t support multistreaming.

 XSplit is easy to use and customizable, however, it only works with Windows.
 There are also watermarks on the free version for streams over 720p/30 fps

 As for Wirecast, there’s a lot of advanced, professional functions you can use.
 It works with both Mac and Windows.
 However, it is more expensive than the other options.
 It’s $695 for the base and $995 for the Wirecast Pro.

-These are just some of the basic things you need when hooking up two camera inputs into your computer for your streaming setup.
+These are just some of the basic things you need when completing a multi-camera streaming setup.
 There are a lot of different setups and configurations out there, so it’s important to know what your PC requires and to look for gear that is supported by your PC.